Council’s Environmental Health Unit consists of trained public health professionals and experienced administrative support staff.

 Mobile food premises are vehicles such as vans, trailers or carts from which food is sold.

-Streatrader is a new website that allows registration and notification of temporary and mobile food business to the customer’s principal council.
+Streatrader allows registration and notification of temporary and mobile food business to the customer’s principal council.

 Operators of temporary and mobile food premises - including community groups need to access the website and proceed to complete the application online.
 The relevant council will be notified.
 The fees and charges will be advised via this website.